 - Replied to an email sent from an IMAP-synced user mailbox

-If 16 consecutive emails are sent and the recipient does not interact in any of the above ways, then the score becomes 0, they are deemed unengaged.
-Unengaged leads will no longer be sent emails in the system, unless you decide to require engagement-based suppression.
-You can only choose to require engagement-based suppression if you are a Good or Marginal sender.
+If 16 consecutive emails are sent and the recipient does not interact in any of the above ways, then the score becomes 0, and the recipient is deemed unengaged.
+Unengaged leads will no longer be sent emails in the system unless you decide to no longer require engagement-based suppression.
+You can only choose to require engagement-based suppression if you are a Healthy or At Risk sender.

-For clients who have opted to have automatic suppressions turned off, you can still decide at the time of the send whether or not to suppress unengaged contacts.
+Clients who have opted to have automatic suppressions turned off can still decide at the time of the send whether or not to suppress unengaged contacts.

 There are four different sender status categories.
 Each category is tied to email statistics.